mahmoudimus/ac/README.txt

 When getting started developing the Atlassian Remote Apps plugin, these commands will come in handy.
 You may need to run a 'mvn install' from the project directory first before running these commands in the '/plugin' directory.
+Make sure to use Maven 2.1.0, the version that ships with and is supported by the Atlassian Plugin SDK.

 * Start the plugin in the desired product:
   Refapp: mvn amps:debug